Actually, it’s more a case of – is Juliet reading now?

 Naturally, it was supremely interesting, witty and hilarious.
 If you’d like to see it, just click on this link:

-PS Anyone thinking this is just a cover-up for forgetting that it was my turn on [...]
+PS Anyone thinking this is just a cover-up for forgetting that it was my [...]

 I’m not the first Choc Lit author to have a novel brought to life as an audiobook, courtesy of W.F.
 Howes at Whole Story Audiobooks.
 And I certainly won’t be the last.